Amsterdam/react-boilerplate-amsterdam/README.md

 ## Testing
 - NODE_ENV=development npm run test

+## Code generation
+You can build quickly with 3 code generation types:
+- npm run generate ams-component: A dumb component will be created in the src/components directory with scss file.
+- npm run generate ams-component: A smart component will be created in the src/containers directory with actions, reducers and sagas if you want.
+- npm run generate ams-model: A model will be created in the models directory.
+It is a collection of action, reducer and saga.
+It can store data in redux without the need for a visible container.

 ## React boilerplate Documentation
 * [**The Hitchhikers Guide to `react-boilerplate`**](docs/general/introduction.md): An introduction for newcomers to this boilerplate.
 * [Overview](docs/general): A short overview of the included tools
 * [**Commands**](docs/general/commands.md): Getting the most out of this boilerplate